glaucia86/nestjs-personal-studies/project-01/README.md

-# User API with Authentication and Authorization integrated with Azure Database for PostgreSQL
+# User API with Authentication and Authorization integrated with Azure Database for PostgreSQL & Prisma

 In this project we will create a user API with authentication and authorization.
 We will use the following technologies: